cfgauss/r-novice-gapminder/_episodes/03-data-structures.md

 ~~~
 {: .output}

-Note the `L` suffix to insist that a number is an integer.
-No matter how
+Lastly, R stores strings as the `character` type.

-complicated our analyses become, all data in R is interpreted as one of these
+No matter how complicated our analyses become, all data in R is interpreted as one of these
 basic data types.

 ## Vectors

 Remember previously when R returned a value, it prepended the output with `[1]`?
 This is
 because R never actually works with just one value, but always a string of values called
 a **vector**.
+All of our previous output were vectors with a length of 1.
-As we saw in our last challenge, we can create vectors by
+As we saw in our last challenge, we can create vectors of longer length by
 using the `c` function.

 ~~~